 Installing smart deadbolts provides a unique level of security, convenience, and employee tracking.
 For starters, we offer Grade 1 smart deadbolts that offer more resistance to blunt force break-ins than many locks on the market.
 (Our post on Improving Employee Safety helps explain the system used to grade lock security.)
 These deadbolts allow employees to unlock them with a code.
 This improves security because it cuts down on the number of keys handed out for certain doors.
 Therefore, losing an office key may still not allow access to an office’s most important areas.

 Furthermore, these deadbolts also track which codes are used to unlock them, and at what times.
 While access control systems use software to do this, smart locks store the events internally.
-If something goes missing from a room protected by a smart deadbolt, you can easily track use of that lock.
+If something goes missing from a room that workers enter by using a smart deadbolt, you can easily track use of that lock.
 Additionally, some of these locks even allow for remote locking and unlocking.
 If you need to grant one-time access to someone, such as a cleaner, you can do so without lending a key.
 Up to this point, we’ve discussed employee tracking options that involve installing new security equipment.
 Now let’s look at some options that anyone with a security system can take advantage of.

 A popular option with security system customers, open/close reports allow you to easily track your alarm’s activity.
 Since many employees have the ability to disarm their businesses’ security system, some commercial customers assume alarm systems do nothing to thwart employee theft.
 However, open/close reports allow you to track who arms or disarms your alarm, and when.
 This means that you can make sure employees come in to work on time and that they disarm the alarm system when leaving.
 As long as you provide different codes for different employees, you can also tell which employee is arming and disarming the security system.
 Therefore, employees who use their security code to enter the building after hours cannot do so unnoticed.